Noamsachartov/Tableau/README.md

 # Tableau

-priority to watch with the computer.
+priority to watch with computer.

 The Projects made at Tableau desktop
 To view my Tableau profile click --> https://public.tableau.com/profile/noam.sachartov#!/